-- Person injured alleged that person attending the party (“Partier”) showed him a blank round of ammunition and said he was going to throw it into the fire pit.
+- A person injured alleges that the person attending the party (“Partier”) showed him a blank round of ammunition and said he was going to throw it into the fire pit.

-- Partier denied telling anyone that he was going to toss anything in fire.
+- Partier denied telling anyone that he was going to toss anything in the fire.

-- Injured party was treated by hospital staff and advised that the metal object in the neck was not consistent with a fragment from a bullet; he filed suit against “partier”.
+- Hospital staff advises that the metal object in the neck was not consistent with a fragment from a bullet.

-- Injured party did not prove that his injury was caused by a bullet.
+- The injured party does not prove that his injury was caused by a bullet.

-- Court did not believe that the Partier intended to hurt anyone – the wrongful act was not willful and not malicious.
+- Court did not believe that the “Partier” intended to hurt anyone

 - The wrongful act was not willful and not malicious ; there are exceptions to discharge.